ashuftw/working-notes/content/Literature/220908 Cases (Casus) in German.md

 ---
 ## Definition

-The cases modify the [[220908 German Articles|article]] to inform the role of a noun in the sentence.
+The cases modify the [[220908 Articles|article]] to inform the role of a noun in the sentence.

 | Case      | Function                            | Fragewort        |
 |-----------|------------------------------------|---------------------------------|